RoboticaWerenfridus/robotica-beta/README.md

 We have sorted the files into folders, with multiple names and information contained inside them

 >[!CAUTION]
 >Do not edit the config files!
 These are off limits!
-Only edit of you know what you are doing!
-We are not responsable for any damage
+Only edit if you know what you are doing!
+We are not responsible for any damage

 >[!NOTE]
 >Not all files are stored in folders and some may be found in the other repository [Robotica](https://github.com/roboticawerenfridus/robotica)